marijnh/Eloquent-JavaScript/11_language.md

 # Project: A Programming Language

+{{if interactive

 {{quote {author: "Hal Abelson and Gerald Sussman", title: "Structure and Interpretation of Computer Programs", chapter: true}

 The evaluator, which determines the meaning of expressions in a programming language, is just another program.

+quote}}

+if}}

+{{quote {author: "Grace Hopper", title: "quoted in Grace Hopper: Navy Admiral and Computer Pioneer", chapter: true }

+I had a running compiler and nobody would touch it.
+They carefully told me, computers could only do arithmetic; they could not do programs.

 quote}}